This post contains updates to the Chinoiserie Master Bedroom – Paint and Wallpaper Edition.

 Right before “the quarantine” started several weeks ago, I found a newly opend 20,000 sq/ft Antique Mall fairly close by.
 As soon as the social distancing, mask wearing, rules allowed, I returned to that mall in search of vintage lamps for bedside.
 A booth drew me in to get a closer look at a bedtray.
 Right below on the floor, were these 4 double rolls of “Schumacher” bamboo trellis wallpaper.

 Although not the exact print or color that I had been eyeing for purchase, this was so close (and maybe even better for my room).
-Schumacher is a historied New York designer textile company with exquite high end products.
+Schumacher is a historied New York Design & Textile company with exquisite high end products.
 Thus, I knew it would be quality paper.
-I checked and they were unopened.
+I checked and the rolls were unopened.
 JACKPOT!!

 The match is made in heaven, as when I starting reading more about the company, I discovered that one of their designers, Hobe Erwin, designed a line that was used to decorate the set for, wait for it, Gone with the Wind in 1939 (the year of My SWEET Daddy’s birth).
 It’s all just so perfect!